-160 The column-integrated $Q{\rm HF}$ in the top panel is maximum at 78.2° and in the bottom panel at 77.5°, which are the same elevations at which the observed electron temperature reached the highest values (Figs. 2 and 3, respectively).
-Also, the column-integrated $Q{\rm HF}$ is maximum at the elevation closest to magnetic zenith (~ 78°).
+The column-integrated $Q{\rm HF}$ in Fig. 6a is maximum at 78.2° and in Fig. 6c at 77.5°, which are the same elevations at which the observed electron temperature reached the highest values (Figs. 2 and 3, respectively).
+Also, the column-integrated $Q{\rm HF}$ is maximum at the elevation closest to magnetic zenith (~ 78°, labelled by MZ in the plots).

-Further, as seen in the left panels of Fig. 6, the angular extent of the $Q{\rm HF}$ profile is smaller than that of the Heating beam. $Q{\rm HF}$ follows the profile of the Heating beam at elevations lower than magnetic zenith (~ 78°) while at higher elevations it is

-165 more confined to magnetic zenith than the Heating beam.
+Further, as seen in Fig. 6a and c, the angular extent of the $Q{\rm HF}$ profile is smaller than that of the Heating beam. $Q{\rm HF}$ follows the profile of the Heating beam at elevations lower than magnetic zenith (~ 78°), while at higher elevations it is more confined to magnetic zenith than the Heating beam.
 For reference, the Spitze angle is about 6° from the vertical or at about 84° elevation.